BartolomeoRusso9/SpotiFLAC-Module-Version/README.md

 )
 ```

-**config.json:**
+- **`config.json`:**

 ```json
 {
     "qobuz_local_api_url": "https://localhost:8000"
 }
 ```

----

-## Custom Tidal API Instance
+### Custom Tidal API Instance (Optional)

 SpotiFLAC connects to a shared pool of public hifi-api mirrors to fetch Tidal streams.
-If you want guaranteed availability and full control, you can self-host your own instance
-and point SpotiFLAC to it — it will always be tried first, before any public mirror.
+If you want guaranteed availability and full control, you can self-host your own instance and point SpotiFLAC to it — it will always be tried first, before any public mirror.

-> **How to deploy your own instance:** [github.com/binimum/hifi-api](https://github.com/binimum/hifi-api)
+How to deploy your own instance: [github.com/binimum/hifi-api](https://github.com/binimum/hifi-api)

-### Python
+**Python**

 ```python
 from SpotiFLAC import SpotiFLAC